 1 important connection between child welfare services, the 2 child welfare industry, and violence against indigenous 3 women and girls.
 And, I know that none of you here today 4 are experts on child welfare, so I'm not expecting you to 5 be in your answers.
 But, I do want to learn from you 6 about Inuit child wellbeing.
 7 So, I will start with Elisapi.
 In 8 your materials, it said that your centre does work with 9 Inuit women and children.
 And, I'm wondering, you had 10 said something about the people who come to your centre 11 being those who society does not want to see and does not 12 welcome.
-Can you say -- are any of these people youth or 13 children?
-14 MS. ELISAPI DAVIDEE ANINGMIUQ: All of 15 them are young adults, and adults, too.
-16 MS. SARAH BEAMISH: Okay.
-And, in as 17 much as you know their personal stories, would you say 18 that the child welfare system has had a place in their 19 lives?
-20 MS. ELISAPI DAVIDEE ANINGMIUQ: Yes.
-21 When we did our community consultations, we heard from 22 people that were in the department saying that they were 23 just overwhelmed with child apprehension.
-So, there was 24 really no room for doing other work that should have been 25 provided.
+Can you say are any of these people youth or 13 children?
+13 14 children?
+MS. ELISAPI DAVIDEE ANINGMIUQ: All of 14 MS. ELISAPI DAVIDEE ANINGMIUQ: All of 14 15 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+14 15 16 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as 14151617 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as much as you know their personal stories, would you say 14 15 16 17 18 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as much as you know their personal stories, would you say that the child welfare system has had a place in their 141516171819 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as much as you know their personal stories, would you say that the child welfare system has had a place in their lives?
+14 15 16 17 18 19 20 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as much as you know their personal stories, would you say that the child welfare system has had a place in their lives?
+MS. ELISAPI DAVIDEE ANINGMIUQ: Yes.
+14 15 16 17 18 19 20 21 MS. ELISAPI DAVIDEE ANINGMIUQ: All of them are young adults, and adults, too.
+MS. SARAH BEAMISH: Okay.
+And, in as much as you know their personal stories, would you say that the child welfare system has had a place in their lives?
+MS. ELISAPI DAVIDEE ANINGMIUQ: Yes.
+When we did our community consultations, we heard from provided.